microsoft/FluidFramework/tools/api-markdown-documenter/README.md

 If you would like to change any or all of this library's default rendering policies, you may simply override the default policies for the desired `type`s.

+## ToHtml Transformation

+This library now includes preview APIs for transforming `Documentation Domain` trees to HTML syntax trees using [hast](https://github.com/syntax-tree/hast).
+The main entry-point for this functionality is `documentToHtml`.

 ## HtmlRenderer

 This library now includes preview APIs for HTML rendering.